Why Lobbies in Multifamily Buildings Are Worth It

 What else is worth it in a multifamily building?

-We’re working on a series of posts to help illustrate why it’s way more than simply the units themselves that help lease up a building.
+It’s way more than simply the units themselves that help lease up a building.

 Why Amenity Spaces in Multifamily Buildings Are Worth It